Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 Due to the low reflectivity of the paint, the incoming light is mostly absorbed – and that’s when the room feels dark and moody.

-And in the case of no light – the paint color will almost look like a shade of dark gray or black – thus, creating a dingy atmosphere.
+And in the case of no light, the paint color will almost look like a shade of dark gray or black, thus creating a dingy atmosphere.

 Hence, you must only use this paint color if you have sufficient incoming natural light in the room.
 (Also, the size of the room shouldn’t be too small)

-Else, you always have the opportunity to play with artificial light to add liveliness and brightness to the room.
+Otherwise, you always have the opportunity to play with artificial light to add liveliness and brightness to the room.

 Again, I really recommend you try out some wall samples because colors will look different in every location.